Marco3072003/front-end-talenesia/README.md

 ### Subcourse Structure
 - Explore subcourses containing live sessions and modules for a comprehensive learning experience.

+## Account to login the app
+- Login as a Mentor : mentor@gmail.com
+- Login as a Student : pelajar@gmail.com

+## Installation
+- Clone the repository
+- Navigate to the project directory
+- Install Dependencies
+- Run App

 ```bash
 # Clone the repository